-The Research Scholars Program will provide five years of support of $100,000 per year to each recipient.
-The program invites applications from Mass General faculty-level researchers who devote at least 80 percent of their time to research, regardless of their field of study, and who do not already have significant, flexible support.
+The MGH Research Scholars program will provide $100,000 per year for five years to each recipient.
+The program invites applications from Mass General researchers who devote at least 80 percent of their time to research, regardless of their field of study.
 The program is designed so that the application process is simple and the selection process is objective, thorough and achieves the right balance of support for basic, clinical and translational research.

 Applications go through two rounds of review, and the final selection is made by a prestigious awards committee co-chaired by Mass General scientist and Nobel Laureate Jack Szostak, PhD, and acclaimed Mass General physician-scientist, Bruce Walker, MD.

 As of the spring of 2017, 50 MGH Research Scholar awards have been bestowed.
 Collectively, since being named MGH Research Scholars, this exceptional group has secured an additional $292 million in grant funding, created 10 start-up companies, published over 1,400 scientific papers, and given over 1,000 national and international talks.